Holiday Activities and Food (HAF) programme Read Full Article

 Bradford Council through Children’s Services, Education and Learning provides a range of specialist teaching and support services to schools and Private, Voluntary and Independent Early Years settings as part of its offer and statutory duties for children and young people aged 0-25 years with special educational needs and disabilities.
 The service, now known as the Specialist Teaching and Support Service (STaSS) comprises:

-They offer specialisms in four key areas:
+They offer specialisms in the following key areas:

 Follow this link for more information